 - Contact your major department on Graduate Assistantships, Lab Assistantships, etc.

 - Log into the Bengal Online Scholarship System (BOSS) once admitted to ISU for additional opportunities.
-You will use BOSS to apply for various scholarship opportunities throughout your time at ISU: https://isu.academicworks.com/users/sign_in Bulk of our scholarships in BOSS come available in the Spring months for awarding in the next academic year, however you will see some open up at other times during the year.
+You will use BOSS to apply for various scholarship opportunities throughout your time at ISU.
+The bulk of our scholarships in BOSS come available in the Spring months for awarding in the next academic year, however you will see some open up at other times during the year.

-- If a Non-Resident or International Student apply for the Graduate Non-Resident Tuition Waiver.
-See further information, deadlines, and application link (below).
+- If a Non-Resident or International Student your application for admission to ISU Graduate school serves as your Non-Resident Tuition Waiver application.

 Some scholarship awarding is based on demonstrated financial need.
 To be considered for any need-based awards, you must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate year.

 We encourage students to submit the FAFSA as soon as possible.